enricllagostera/ponte/process/paper_ideas.md

 ## 2023-09-15 Revised research design

-The main difference would be to do the case studies based on workshops with the other participants, record / note them using the tool and analysing that.
+The main difference would be to do the case studies based on workshops with the other participants, record / note them using the tool and analyzing that.

 1. Present the tool
    1. Related work